SheCodesAustralia/multicoder-turtorial/content/Birds/9_CHECKPOINT_d.md

 ---
 title: ✅ Checkpoint D
-weight: 11
+weight: 9
 ---

 {{% notice warning %}}

-Wait for the teammate working on Birds to reach Checkpoint D.
+Wait for the teammate working on Myrtle to reach Checkpoint D.
 Wait for the teammate working on the World to reach Checkpoint D.

 {{% /notice %}}